mboughaba/i3config.vim/README.md

 + vim-scripts/edifact.vim
   <https://github.com/vim-scripts/edifact.vim> (For Error highlighting).

-### What about PotatoesMaster/i3-vim-syntax

-*PotatoesMaster/i3-vim-syntax* was the one I used in the past.
-But as the maintainer himself pointed out, there are some issues and a rewrite is needed.

 ## Contribution

 Feel free to make a pull request, I will integrate it when time permits.
 Make sure to add a line to cover your test in the *test.i3config*.

-## Background information

-### Author

-JosefLitos, forked original from Mohamed Boughaba

-Development is done at: <https://github.com/JosefLitos/vim-i3config>

 ## License